 What Side Effects Can Combivir Cause?

-Combivir can cause serious, life-threatening side effects.
-These include lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
-(See the WARNING above.)
+Some side effects of Combivir can be serious.
+Serious side effects of Combivir include a buildup of lactic acid in the blood (lactic acidosis), liver problems, muscle weakness (myopathy), and blood disorders such as a very low number of red blood cells (severe anemia) or lower than normal number of white blood cells (neutropenia).
+(See the WARNING box above.)

 Other possible side effects of Combivir include: